-The present work attempts to elucidate if and how the fully turbulent boundary layer is changed by free-stream disturbances by observing its development under decaying HIT injected into its free-stream.
+The present work attempts to elucidate if and how the fully turbulent boundary layer is changed by free-stream disturbances by observing its development under decaying HIT injected into its free stream.
 In conducting simulations of boundary layers exposed to FST, we found examples of both 'strong' (e.g. case D) and 'weak' (e.g. case C) interactions.
 The 'weak' interaction of case C did not show the characteristic suppression of the wake in the mean streamwise velocity profile (Blair 1983b; Thole & Bogard 1996), evident in all other cases, although firm conclusions are precluded by the limited timespan available for that simulation.
 Case C also displayed less flattening of its intermittency profile, defined on the passive scalar released at the wall, than the other cases.
 This is despite high FST intensity u'e/U{τ} at injection.
-That is, the strength, or result of, the interaction cannot be solely predicted from knowledge of the FST intensity (or relative large-eddy lengthscale ratio L_e^u/δ) in isolation.
+That is, the strength, or result, of the interaction cannot be solely predicted from knowledge of the FST intensity (or relative large-eddy length scale ratio L_e^u/δ) in isolation.
 Doing so may lead to inconsistencies in reported changes to Reynolds stress profiles as suggested from the summary of experimental results of this problem presented in Nagata et al. (2011).

 Flattened intermittency profiles were observed for all other cases thus increasing δ , the 99% boundary layer thickness.
-The present technique of 'marking' boundary layer fluid with a passive scalar reveals large excursions of boundary layer fluid on the order of 2δ for strongly-interacting case D (figure 6d).
+The present technique of 'marking' boundary layer fluid with a passive scalar reveals large excursions of boundary layer fluid of the order of 2δ for strongly interacting case D (figure 6d).
 This significant redistribution of the boundary layer would be otherwise underestimated given the more subtle increase in δ .
-A more spread-out boundary layer with a similar momentum deficit will presumably allow more incursions of FST from the free-stream, as was shown in intermittency weighted averaged profiles in §4.6, where we were able to discern free-stream versus boundary layer contributions to the wall-normal Reynolds stress profiles by conditioning Reynolds stress statistics on the scalar released at the wall.
-We found the boundary layer in case C ('weak' interaction) was indeed receiving contributions from the FST, but that they did not penetrate deeply as quickly in time as those for cases D and E ('strong' interactions).
+A more spread-out boundary layer with a similar momentum deficit will presumably allow more incursions of FST from the free stream, as was shown in intermittency weighted averaged profiles in $\S 4.6$, where we were able to discern free-stream versus boundary layer contributions to the wall-normal Reynolds stress profiles by conditioning Reynolds stress statistics on the scalar released at the wall.
+We found that the boundary layer in case C ('weak' interaction) was indeed receiving contributions from the FST, but that they did not penetrate deeply as quickly in time as those for cases D and E ('strong' interactions).
 Such incursions then serve to alter the velocity variance profiles, such that they are closer in value to that of the FST.
 We suggest that in case C, the FST decays more rapidly than the rate at which the boundary layer is able to absorb changes in its velocity profiles.
-Furthermore, increases in the outer region of velocity variance profiles are only observed when the isotropic u'e/U{τ} of the FST differs significantly from the variance profiles of the outer region of the wall-generated turbulence profiles.
-Looking at, say, $z/\delta \approx 0.5$ in figure 13, the gain over the reference quiescent cases (grey curves) for the total or conventionally
+Furthermore, increases in the outer region of velocity variance profiles are only observed when the isotropic u'{e}/U{τ} of the FST differs significantly from the variance profiles of the

-Figure 15: Changing relative timescale e on the regime diagram.
-Coloured curves as per table 2; (a) regime diagram of figure 7(a) with grey lines of constant $e = (u'e/L^u_e)/(U\tau/\delta) = T\delta/T_e$ added, value noted at top right of each line; •, Hancock & Bradshaw (1983); ×, Dogan et al. (2016); (b) regime diagram showing evolution of edirectly as a function of FST intensity u'e/U_τ ; •, points at which the interaction becomes 'weak', corresponding to the same marked points on figure 8(d); ---, hypothetical evolution of e formed from T_δ of precursor simulations continued without FST injection (as in figure 8), and T_e from the corresponding FST cases.
+FIGURE 15.
+Changing relative time scale e on the regime diagram.
+Coloured curves as per table 2. (a) Regime diagram of figure 7(a) with grey lines of constant $e = (u'e/L^u_e)/(U\tau/\delta) = T\delta/T_e$ added, value noted at top right of each line: •, Hancock & Bradshaw (1983); ×, Dogan et al. (2016). (b) Regime diagram showing evolution of edirectly as a function of FST intensity u'e/U_τ : •, points at which the interaction becomes 'weak', corresponding to the same marked points on figure 8(d); ---, hypothetical evolution of e formed from T_δ of precursor simulations continued without FST injection (as in figure 8) and T_e from the corresponding FST cases.